Feed-Forward Optimization With Delayed Feedback for Neural Network Training

-These results illustrate that feed-forward training algorithms do not depend on a specific initialization of the feedback weights, but certain characteristics are necessary to promote effective training.
-Namely, they require a combination of different signs in the rows of the two-dimensional feedback weight matrix.
-The feedback weights $B_i$ of layer $i$ are used to approximate the gradient $\delta h_i$ according to \Cref{eq:ffo}.
-Each column in the matrix $B_i$ is used to compute one value in $\delta^\text{\fancyabrv{}} h_i$ via a dot product with the feedback signal $e_{t-1}$.
-The feedback signal consists of one value per model output, e.g., one value per class.
-For classification, a column in $B_i$ thus prescribes the class mixture of the feedback for each value in $\delta^\text{\fancyabrv{}} h_i$.
-Only columns with more than one non-zero value allow multi-class mixtures, explaining the ineffectiveness of $\pm I$.
-Furthermore, different signs help separate classes from each other, as shown by the improved performance of trinomial over binomial initialization.
+These results illustrate that algorithms based on random feedback paths do not depend on a specific initialization of the feedback weights, but certain characteristics, such as multiple non-zero values and different signs in the columns of the two-dimensional feedback weight matrix, are necessary to promote effective training.